PREreview/peer-review-mentoring-program.github.io/README.md

 we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.

+## Acknowledgements

+This repository was forked from https://github.com/open-life-science/open-life-science.github.io.
+We thank the creators of the Open Life Science program, in particular Yo Yeudi, for their time and advice and for letting us use  their materials and guidelines as template.

+We also thank Mozilla Open Leaders, in particular Abby Cabunoc Mayes and Chad Sansing for their mentorship and leadership and for sharing the how tos of this program with the world.
+We owe you a lot!

+We also thank Julie Stewart Lowndes founder of Openscapes, and Emmy Tsang, community innovation officer and creator of eLIFE Innovator Leaders program, for their help, support, time and advice in creating this program.

 ## How can I generate the website locally?

 You need a `ruby` environment (version >= 2.4).
 Either you have it installed and